 Indiana has used money responsibly and got a great return on their trade value when shipping out Paul George.
 Since then, they’ve only gotten better and should be applauded for their efforts.

-DunkWire, Featured, Aaron Holiday, Al Jefferson, Bojan Bogdanovic, Cory Joseph, Darren Collison, Domantas Sabonis, Doug McDermott, Joe Young, Kyle O'Quinn, Lance Stephenson, Myles Turner, Paul George, Thaddeus Young, Tyreke Evans, Victor Oladipo, Indiana Pacers
+DunkWire, Aaron Holiday, Al Jefferson, Bojan Bogdanovic, Cory Joseph, Darren Collison, Domantas Sabonis, Doug McDermott, Joe Young, Kyle O'Quinn, Lance Stephenson, Myles Turner, Paul George, Thaddeus Young, Tyreke Evans, Victor Oladipo, Indiana Pacers